Voted on by the Council in Washington, D.C. on June 15, 1977

 The Section Council shall meet at the Annual Meeting of the Section to conduct such business as the Council considers necessary.
 The Section Council may meet at additional times as necessary.

 The section may conduct regional meetings to present technical programs for the benefit of the member societies.
 The location and time of the annual meetings shall be selected by the Section Council after considering bids from member societies interested in sponsoring a meeting.

 a) The fiscal year of the Section shall begin on the first day of January and end on the last day of December of each year.

 b) Expenditures required shall be recommended by the Treasurer to the Council.
 Following adequate prior notice to the Council, a two-thirds (2/3) majority vote of Council Members present and voting are required for approval.
-Any funds required shall be assessed and shall be collected from individual AAPG members by the Eastern Section.
 A member society assumes no financial responsibility to the Eastern Section of AAPG.